 Moving Online Now: How to Keep Teaching During Coronavirus - Chronicle of Higher Education

-Resources from Aaron Odden, Instructional Designer at Campus Labs:
+Resources from Aaron Odden, Instructional Designer:

 Going Online in a Hurry: What to Do and Where to Start – The Chronicle of Higher Education.